thma/generic-persistence/README.md

 - `tableName` returns the name of the database table used for type `a`.
 The default implementation simply returns the constructor name of `a`.
 E.g. `tableName @Book` will return `"Book"`.

 - `fieldsToColumns` returns a list of tuples that map field names of type `a` to database column names for a type.
 The default implementation simply returns a list of tuples that map the field names of `a` to the field names of `a`.
 E.g. `fieldsToColumns @Person` will return `[("personID","personID"),("name","name"),("age","age"),("address","address")]`.

+- `autoIncrement` returns `True` by default.
+This means that the primary key field of a type `a` is assumed to be autoincremented by the database.
+If this is not the case, you can override the default implementation to return `False`.

 `fromRow` and `toRow` are used to convert between Haskell types and database rows.